So, how about coffee without the bean?

 Historically, the tech owes a debt to decades-long research undertaken at the Technical University of Munich, which evaluated the importance of specific compounds in delivering coffee’s unique taste.
 These findings allowed Atomo to make some breakthroughs of its own, with the firm teaming up with a team from Zurich University of Applied Sciences to reverse-engineer dozens of compounds that make up the taste of a ‘perfect’ coffee.
 They did this by introducing specific combinations of amino acids and sugars into the substrate of roots and seeds from various plants, and then driving molecular reactions through toasting and roasting.

-It is all a long march from the company’s launch just last year.
-It was founded by CEO Andy Kleitsch and chief technology officer Jarret Stopforth, who met over a disappointing coffee and then set up a Kickstarter campaign that by February saw 693 backers pledge $25,331 for a $10,000 goal.
+It’s all a long march from the company’s launch just last year.
+It was founded by CEO Andy Kleitsch and chief technology officer Jarret Stopforth, who met over a disappointing coffee and then set up a Kickstarter campaign that by February saw 693 backers pledge $25,331 for a $10,000 goal

 Discussing their journey with AFN, the pair say their team is setting its sights on building its own production roastery – located in SoDo, the Seattle neighborhood just down the road from the headquarters of local coffee behemoth Starbucks.